 - Expand the Poblado station

 - Complete the fifth Metrocable – line M (completed construction in January 2019 and opened on February 13, 2019)

 - Add the third Metroplús elongated bus line between Envigado and Itagüí

-- Add the sixth Metrocable – line P (reportedly to be completed in 2019)
+- Add the sixth Metrocable – line P (completed construction in June 2021 and opened in June)